Salzburg (state)

+Salzburg ([ˈsaltsbʊrɡ], [ˈzaltsbʊʁk]; Soizbuag, also known as Salzburgerland; Salisburghese) is an Austrian state (Land) bordering Germany and Italy.
+In German, its official name is Land Salzburg, to distinguish it from its eponymous capital Salzburg.

+The state of Salzburg is closely tied to the former Prince-Archbishopric of Salzburg, an ecclesiastical principality of the Holy Roman Empire that existed for centuries until its secularization in 1803.
+After the Napoleonic Wars, the territory changed hands several times, becoming part of Austria, then briefly Bavaria, before being permanently incorporated into the Austrian Empire in 1816.
+In the 20th century, the region became a federated state of Austria and is today known for its Alpine landscapes, cultural heritage, and the annual Salzburg Festival.

 Geography

 Location

-The state of Salzburg covers area of 7,156 km2.
+Salzburg State covers an area of 7,156 km2.
 It stretches along its main river — the Salzach – which rises in the Central Eastern Alps in the south to the Alpine foothills in the north.
-It is located in the north-west of Austria, close to the border with the German state of Bavaria; to the northeast lies the state of Upper Austria; to the east the state of Styria; to the south the states of Carinthia and Tyrol.
-With 529,085 inhabitants, it is one of the country's smaller states in terms of population.
+It is located in the north-west of Austria, close to the border with the German state of Bavaria; to the northeast lies the state Upper Austria; to the east the state Styria; to the south the states Carinthia and Tyrol.
+With 561,714 inhabitants, it is one of the country's smaller federal states in terms of population.

 Running through the south are the main ranges of the Alpine divide (incl. the Hohe Tauern mountains) with numerous three-thousanders.
-The Dachstein massif and the Berchtesgaden Alps ranges of the Northern Limestone Alps border Salzburg Land to the east and north.
+The Dachstein massif and the Berchtesgaden Alps ranges of the Northern Limestone Alps border Salzburg State to the east and north.

 Regions

 The state is traditionally subdivided in five major regions (Gaue), congruent with its political districts (Bezirke, see administrative divisions).